Introduction to GI cancer

 Common GI cancers: global incidence and mortality6

-*Global data, both sexes, all ages; **CRC, gastric cancer, oesophageal cancer, pancreatic cancer, liver cancer.
+*Global data, both sexes, all ages; **CRC, gastric cancer, esophageal cancer, pancreatic cancer and liver cancer.

 CRC, colorectal cancer; GI, gastrointestinal.